 replicas-on-creation annotation when deploying the application using werf and zeroing the

 replicas: N parameter in the Deployment.

 Deckhouse provides similar automation for disks: it can provision them automatically.
 Suppose you need to deploy a database that requires persistent storage.
 You can provision it via the Deckhouse storage classes.
-To do so, all you have to do is specify the desired disk size and type in the YAML manifest.
+To do so, you need just to specify the desired disk size and type in the YAML manifest.
 Speaking of disks, another handy Deckhouse feature is the ability to expand the PVC (PersistentVolumeClaim) in a cluster or YAML with subsequent redeployment.

 Implementing the CI/CD pipeline is easier in regular Kubernetes since it supports all industry-standard tools.
 In our case, we used werf (as you might expect).
-Obviously, it could be any other tool you like or are familiar with.
+Obviously, it could have been any other tool you like or are familiar with.